omniscientjs/omniscient/README.md

 ### Efficient shouldComponentUpdate, easily overridable

-Omniscient provides an efficient default `shouldComponentUpdate` that works well with immutable data structures, but can easily be changed through the use of mixins.
+Omniscient provides an [efficient default](https://github.com/torgeir/omniscient/blob/master/component.js#L47-L64) `shouldComponentUpdate` that works well with immutable data structures.

+However, an individual component's `shouldComponentUpdate` can easily be changed through the use of mixins:

 ```js